statsfm/spotify.js/README.md

 ## Features

-- Automatic token refreshing
+- Support for both the authorization code flow and the client credentials flow.
-- Authentication
+- Automatic token refreshing.
-  - Client Credentials flow
+- Retries requests when the ratelimit is hit.
-  - Authorization Code flow (with `refreshToken`)
+- Highly configurable.

 ## Usage